giantswarm/docs/src/content/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md

 <div class="property-description">
 <p>Namespace defines the space within each name must be unique.
 An empty namespace is equivalent to the &ldquo;default&rdquo; namespace, but &ldquo;default&rdquo; is the canonical representation.
 Not all objects are required to be scoped to a namespace - the value of this field for those objects will be empty.
  Must be a DNS_LABEL.
 Cannot be updated.
-More info: <a href="http://kubernetes.io/docs/user-guide/namespaces">http://kubernetes.io/docs/user-guide/namespaces</a></p>
+More info: <a href="http://kubernetes.io/docs/user-guide/namespaces">http://kubernetes.io/docs/user-guide/namespaces</a>
+ Deprecated: This field has no function and is going to be removed in a next release.</p>

 </div>